 |---|---|---|

-Learn more about Illinois State tuition and fees.
+Read more about Illinois State University tuition and fees.

-The family, consumer & human sciences program at Illinois State awarded 111 bachelor's degrees in 2021-2022.
-About 5% of these degrees went to men with the other 95% going to women.
+Among recent graduates, 5% of family, consumer & human sciences bachelor’s degrees went to men and 95% went to women.

 The following table and chart show the ethnic background for students who recently graduated from Illinois State University with a bachelor’s in family, consumer & human sciences.